 WHAT IS ACUPUNCTURE?

 Simply put, acupuncture is a health science, which is used to successfully treat both pain and dysfunction in the body.
 Early Chinese physicians discovered there is an energy network running just below the surface of the skin which communicates from the exterior to the internal organs and structures at over 1,000 “acupoints” on the body.
-This energy works in harmony with the body’s circulatory, nervous, muscular, digestive, genitourinary and all other systems of the body.
+This energy works together with the body’s circulatory, nervous, muscular, digestive, genitourinary and all other systems of the body.
 When this vital energy becomes blocked or weakened, an effect in a body system or anatomic location becomes evident, producing pain or symptoms in the body.
 Stimulation of one or a combination of key “acupoints” on the body can restore energy balance to the affected area, similar to resetting a circuit breaker after it has been overloaded.

-IS TREATMENT PAINFUL?
+IS ACUPUNCTURE TREATMENT PAINFUL?

 One would assume inserting a needle into the skin would be painful since most of us can relate to being stuck with a pin or having a hypodermic injection.
 However, four acupuncture needles can easily be inserted into the hole of a hypodermic needle.
 Because of the extreme slenderness of the needle, most people compare the sensation as “less than a mosquito bite”, or they feel nothing at all.